 - Email and Text alone via your phone may cause privacy issues.
 Are those messages automatically put into the patient’s chart?
 Or do you have to copy/paste?
 Having communication be automatically part of the record is key and saves you from having to cut/paste or re-enter info into the EHR

 - Patients want the least friction to communicate with you.
 They don’t like to download a separate app

 - Probably over-emphasized when it comes to telehealth.
 Most people prefer asynchronous messaging rather than video

-- Doxy.me, Zoom, GoogleMeet, Skype, etc are all inexpensive options -- just add link to your website or portal for them to click at the time of appt.
-Consider HIPPA compliant options...but most video isn’t stored anywhere (nor shared) so this may be less of an issue.
+- Doxy.me, Zoom, GoogleMeet, Skype, etc are all inexpensive options -- just add a link to your website or portal for them to click at the time of appt.
+Consider HIPPA-compliant options...but most video isn’t stored anywhere (nor shared) so this may be less of an issue.
 The most important thing is that it works on multiple devices and again, people don’t want to download another app.
 Not everyone has facetime (e.g. Android users)

 - To make money, you’ll have to market, especially if you are not billing insurance.

 - Paid ads are expensive unless you know what you are doing and are only practicing in a narrow geographic area without much competition